Robust and Information-theoretically Safe Bias Classifier against Adversarial Attacks: Information-theoretically safety against original-model gradient-based attack

-$\Ca(\F,\rho)$ can be used as a measure of the robustness of the bias classifier, which is the adversary rate of certain random samples.
-As shown in section \ref{sec-exp31}, $\Ca(\F,\rho)$ is small for most networks when $\rho$ is small.
+which depends only on $\F$ and $\rho$ and will be used as a measure of the robustness of the bias classifier.

-From Corollary \ref{cor-1}, we give another more precise meaning for the information-theoretically safety: a network $\F$ is information-theoretically safe under certain attack $\A$ if the adversary creation rate of $\F$ under attack $\A$ is equal to the rate of random samples to be adversaries.
+Note that $\Ca(\F,\rho)$ is the rate of adversaries in certain random samples.
+In other words, if $B_{\widetilde{\F}}$ is information-theoretically safe under attack $\A$, then the adversary creation rate of $B_{\widetilde{\F}}$ under attack $\A$ is equal to the rate of random samples to be adversaries, which is very small as shown in section \ref{sec-exp31}.